Canon D30 vs YI M1

 Studio photographers will appreciate that the Canon D30 (unlike the M1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M1 is a recent model that features in the current product line-up of YI.
-In contrast, the D30 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60.
+Both the D30 and the M1 have been discontinued, but can regularly be found used on ebay.
+The D30 was replaced by the Canon D60, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and YI websites.